AjeshAjayan/blog-saas/README.md

 - "rehype-sanitize" to sanitize md-editor to prevent XSS attacks

 ## Additional Feature
-- Responsive for all screen സൈസ് including 4k screens
+- Responsive for all screen size including 4k screens
 - Auto-saving for blog
 - Draft version for blogs
 - Count down on delete, for safe permanent delete